The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Data is used beyond the stated purpose

-Consent failures are not treated as minor technical lapses.
-They are treated as violations of user autonomy.
+Consent failures are not treated as technical errors.
+Instead, they are viewed as violations of user autonomy.

 Ignoring User Rights Is No Longer Safe

-The DPDP Act grants individuals enforceable rights over their personal data.
-These include the right to:
+The DPDP Act gives individuals enforceable rights over their personal data.
+These rights include the ability to:

 • Access information